Content from Simulating transmission

 The key parameters affecting the transition between states are:

 Note: the functional relationship between the preinfectious period (\(\rho^E\)) and the transition rate between exposed and infectious (\(\gamma^E\)) is \(\rho^E = k^E/\gamma^E\) where \(k^E\) is the shape of the Erlang distribution.
 Similarly for the infectious period \(\rho^I = k^I/\gamma^I\).
-See here for more detail on the stochastic model formulation.
+For more detail on the stochastic model formulation refer to the section on Discrete-time Ebola virus disease model in the “Modelling responses to a stochastic Ebola virus epidemic” vignette.

 The model has additional parameters describing the transmission risk in hospital and funeral settings: